5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AMD_Radeon_Tweaks/README.md

 # AMD Radeon Performance Tweaks
 ## About
-This chapter contains a few SSDTs and a Kext which improve the performance with OpenCL and Metal applications and lowers the power consumption as well.
+This chapter contains a few SSDTs and a Kext which improve the performance of AMD Radeon GPUs in OpenCL and Metal applications and lowers the power consumption as well.
 This method tries to mimic a real working mac.

 ### Disclaimer
 - Use at your own risk!
 In general, these patches have to be regarded as "experimental".
 They may work as intentend but that's not guaranteed.